Please put your hands together for… Middlestown’s School Council 2021/22!

 What is the role of the Middlestown’s School Council?

 School councillors hold weekly meetings with their classes.
-They run to a set agenda and they make notes in their books to then feedback to the rest of school council during their weekly meetings with Mrs Sholi.
-Mrs Sholi guides the meetings but it is school council who decide on the issues they wish to discuss.
+They run to a set agenda and they make notes in their books to then feedback to the rest of school council during their weekly meetings with Miss Doorduyn.
+Miss Doorduyn guides the meetings but it is school council who decide on the issues they wish to discuss.
 A typical meeting involves each class sharing feedback regarding their class meetings and school council coming up with ideas to solve any issues they may have.
-During meetings, they also discuss any community issues.
-In the past the community issues we have focused on are road safety, speeding through the village and dog fouling.
-This year the focus is litter.
+During meetings, they also discuss charities they want to raise money for and methods of doing this; this year, they chose to raise money for Children in Need, Comic Relief and the Forget Me Not Children’s Hospice.